Below you will find an indicative list of the course's compulsory assignments, with details about what is expected

 lectures, which are part of the Series

-of Lectures in Innovation and Entrepreneurship (KEP101) of the Centre for Entrepreneurship.
-Besides the lectures
+of Lectures in Innovation and Entrepreneurship (KEP101) of the Centre for Entrepreneurship, or

-What are the three most useful things that you learned from this guest speaker or session that you didn't
+What are the three most useful things that you learned from the speaker or session that you didn't

-before, or that you hadn't thought about much before, and that you think you are likely to carry with you
+know before, or that you hadn't thought about much before, and that you think you are likely to carry

 What surprised you most?